 The historical Alcan Highway was built in 1942 during World War II.
 Due to the perils of shipping goods from the USA to Alaska, the solution was to build this connecting highway.
 It is known as the greatest engineering feat of the 20th century.
 Men worked in freezing weather at seventy to ninety degrees below zero.
 Millions of tourists drive this incredibly scenic route through the months of May to September each year.
 Open to civilian traffic since 1942, with many improvements, the Alcan Highway adventure includes encounters with wild moose, black bear, wolf, and goats.
-Marge Hoyle is an avid traveler.
-This is Marge and her son Mike on her first trip to Chapala, Mexico in 2016.On May 12, 2017 Michael flew to Sacramento for Mothers day.
-Mother Marge, full of zip and excitement at the youthful age of 84 has dreamt of traveling on the Alcan Highway since her teens.
-Margie picked up her son Michael and they enjoyed a wonderful family reunion at Paula’s ranch for Mother’s day.
+Marge Hoyle has had a passion for travel and she has visited every state in the USA, she lived in Korea for years, and since her 20’s she wanted to travel on the Alcan Highway.
+Her son Mike helped make her dream come true as they loaded up a car and set out for Alaska from California.
+This is Marge and her son Mike on her first trip to Chapala, Mexico in 2016.On May 12, 2017 Michael flew to Sacramento for Mother’s day.
+Mother Marge was full of zip and excitement as her dream of traveling on the Alcan Highway was coming true.
+Margie and Michael enjoyed a wonderful family reunion at Paula’s ranch for Mother’s day.
 The thrill of the upcoming Alcan trek was shared with the entire Hoyle clan.
 The first journal entry by Marge was on May 20th.
 “Michael and I are on our way to my great adventure.
 Having a good time so far.
 Spent the first night in Grant’s Pass with my son Tom and had a good dinner and breakfast with him, then on to the Stephen Smith’s home for the second night, ready now to have one of Sister Smith’s fabulous breakfasts and then on to points north.
 So excited for God’s great creation that we have been driving through.
 And that we will see as the days go by.
 No pictures yet, keep forgetting to unpack my camera, got it in my purse today so hopefully will get started on some pictures today.
 Prayers welcome and invited!”
 Driving in their rented car away from friends in the beautiful state of Washington, Marge sent me this message “We are in Squamish British Columbia in a hotel for the night.
 It is the queen’s birthday so all rooms are full.
 We got the last room in a local hotel.

 We may take a walk and take a picture of the hotel, if not tonight then tomorrow before we drive away.
 Love and best wishes. ” Back on the road, making great memories as they navigate, got this update: “We have a room tonight in Prince George British Columbia so we are getting there a bit at a time.
 Some of the loveliest scenery I have ever seen. ” The written updates provoke Barb to google the whereabouts and participate in the JOY!
 Barb encouraged her sweet mother-in-law “Your verbal updates are a treasure and I will scan your postcards to memorialize your bucket list venture.
 Sleep well, more amazing vistas tomorrow.
 Keep us posted.”
 On Sunday May 21st Marge and Mike landed in Dawson Creek for the night.
 Marge wrote “it is all I dreamed it would be and more.
 In fact it blows our minds!
 We did not expect an agricultural center in the middle of the Rocky Mountains!
 There is a huge valley right down the middle of the Rockies and all kinds of farming and ranching.
 Huge farms plowed ready for planting reminds me of fields I’ve seen in Iowa and Nebraska.
 I am so grateful to God for allowing me to take this trip and showing me such wonders.”
 Prince George, with a population of 74,003, is the largest city in northern British Columbia, Canada, and is the “Northern Capital” of BC.
 After Marge posted that on Facebook, she received over 60 likes from her family and friends around the globe!
 Barb answered with a private message “I’m truly happy for both of you.
 Send postcards so we will have hand held memories of this unforgettable ‘Mother-Son Road Trip” On Monday May 22nd their wanderlust continued.
 Marge woke up in Dawson Creek at the gateway of the Alcan pinching herself I’m sure!
 I can only imagine Marge’s excitement.
 Dawson Creek is a city in northeastern British Columbia, Canada.
 The municipality of 15 square miles with the population of 11,583 in 2011.
 Dawson Creek derives its name from the creek of the same name that runs through the community.
 No wonder she insisted to take the wheel!
 Marge gleefully shared “Yes an unforgettable trip!
 I drove most of the day today.
 We are in Fort Nelson, still in BC. this is the longest state (province) I’ve ever seen.
 We stop early daily as it is hard to really enjoy as you begin to get tired.
 Staying at Super 8 Motels and finding them really nice.
 We get into the Yukon tomorrow.
 May 22nd, Marge and Mike were featured in a local paper with this picture.Herein is what was printed.
 “Yesterday we had the pleasure of visiting with Marge Hoyle and hearing her amazing story!
 Marge says “As a young girl in school I read and studied about the Alcan highway, the uses and trials of building the highway.
 For 75 years I’ve dreamed of driving the Alcan highway.
 Now at 83 years of age my oldest son (Michael) is taking me to Alaska via the now named Alaska highway.”
 Marge told us that she has always dreamed to drive the highway herself, so Michael will be handing the reigns over to her and she will be driving over the historic Kiskatinaw Bridge.
 Have a safe trip Marge and Michael we hope to see you again soon!
 Marge wrote “This was a grand day.
 Saturday I drove far too long and finally had to stop and stretch my legs for a while.
 The scenery continues to blow our minds as it is far different than we ever expected.
 There has been 3 days of holidays but we have mailed cards anyway so when they arrive you will get a hand full all at once.
 They will be mailed out tomorrow.
 Take care and be safe while Mike is gone. ” A fresh Facebook story told on May 22 “Tons of snow but none on the highway, mostly high in the mountains, but occasionally a patch along the side of the road.
 Today almost ran into 2 huge moose.
 I sped up to go in front of them but I worry that a truck coming from the other direction may have hit one or both as he hit the ditch and stirred up lots of dust so I could not see what really happened, but I prayed for him and that the truck driver did not flip in that gravel.
 The dust was too thick and I could not see any thing else and no place to turn around and go check on him….Wish we could have gotten pictures of the moose today.
 They were huge, both female.”
 Michael is the eldest of Margie’s kids and as such, before the adventure began, Mike had reservations about his mom’s stamina, icy road conditions, and sleep accommodations.
 With the exuberant updates from Margie, she validates her stamina, the perfect weather and comfortable beds.
 I know that my husband Mike prefers to make phone calls rather than emails, and since phone communications to Mexico from BC are limited, I received his first written word “Lovely lady, we are in Fort Nelson BC and off for Watson lake tomorrow.
 Mom drove all the way today.
 Love you.”
 The stunning beauty of God’s creation mixed in with His blessing of health, endurance and safety, allows both passengers to be stimulated by the grandeur of every mile of exquisite scenery.
 I can see Marge, hands on the wheel, bursting with zeal, driving the Alcan at age 84.
 She is such an inspiration!
 One scripture that describes Marge to me is “Blessed are those who have learned to acclaim You, who walk in the light of Your presence, O Lord.
 They rejoice in Your name all day long; they exult in Your righteousness.”
 Marge and Mike are being rewarded for their faith.
 Indeed the spirit of adventure never tires, it seeks and finds God in all beauty!
 Fort Nelson is a community in northeast British Columbia, Canada within the Northern Rockies Regional Municipality.
 The elevation is 1,345′ with a population of 3,902 as of 2011.